Let’s say you just booked tickets to Iceland.

 A second brain is a way to store the relevant information you consume today so that it’s accessible in the future.
 Your personal, concise, messy Wikipedia.
 Nothing to do with the enteric nervous system.

 This is the concept of personal knowledge management.
 It’s mainstream now because of apps like 𐃏Roam , Notion and Obsidian, but it’s not new.
 The fundamental papers were all written before 2010.

-The term comes from Building a Second Brain, an expensive course called aimed at online “creators/artists.”
-That’s not everyone, but everyone consumes information, including you.
+The term comes from Building a Second Brain, an expensive course aimed at “creators/artists” that was turned into a book.
+Not everyone creates content, but everyone consumes information, including you.
 That’s why I wrote this.
 A few things:

-As much as I find the name “second brain” bizarre, (I’d prefer “second memory”, or something else less, you know, organic), it’s easier than personal knowledge management system. 🥱
+As much as I find the name “second brain” bizarre (I’d prefer “second memory”, or something else less organic) it’s easier than personal knowledge management system. 🥱

 You don’t need a fancy app.
 The original Second Brain course used Evernote and neither Roam, Logseq, Obsidian, nor Notion, existed back then.
 Any note-taking app is probably good enough to create your knowledge base.

 There is a lot of Internet crap about this subject.
 People are selling courses, templates, e-books.
 You don’t need any of that.